Privacy policy

 Two things, both on your device only:

-/DocShelf/folder on your phone storage.
-You can browse them with any file manager. - A SQLite database (private to the app) that keeps track of names, categories, expiry dates, and bookmarks.
+- A SQLite database (private to the app) that keeps track of names, categories, expiry dates, and bookmarks.

 DocShelf does not have any app-lock, biometric, or PIN feature.
 The only protection on your DocShelf folder is your phone's own lock screen — which is already protecting everything else on your device anyway.